idempiere/idempiere/CONTRIBUTING.md

 ### **Do you want to contribute code by fixing a bug or adding an enhancement?**

+Before integrating any code change, please read the [Contributing to iDempiere's core](https://wiki.idempiere.org/en/Contributing_to_Trunk) guide to know more about coding conventions, guidelines and benchmarks.

 iDempiere uses a forking workflow for code contributions.
 To have a detailed explanation of how to create a pull request, please read [the Fork and Branch Git Workflow page](https://wiki.idempiere.org/en/Fork_and_Branch_Git_Workflow).

 In summary, here are the steps to follow: